ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-07-10-HomeLab1-Isolate.md

 - Backup	10.10.10.30
 - ORNN	10.10.10.40
 - Rogue	10.10.10.50
 - DC01	10.10.10.100
+- CA01  10.10.10.101

 **Quick Notes :**

 *DC01 isn't part of this addressing chain at all, it's a self-contained scenario that just happens to share the same wire.
-We'll set it up on its own at the end, pointing DNS at itself.*
+We'll set it up on its own at the end, pointing DNS at itself.And for CA01 since it is part of the Domain , the DNS will be the DC01*
 *ORNN will serve as the DNS Server for all 5 machines except the DC since it needs to be its own DNS server*